RonanMarrinan/latin101portfolio/composition4.md

 Lycus volebat regnum Herculis capere familiamque eius occidere.

-Cum Hurculem consillum lyci audiverit, repedavit et lycum interfecit. **Your main verb, *interfecit*, is a past tense ("secondary sequence"), so the subjunctive verb of the secondary clause should use either imperfect (same time) or pluperfect (earlier time).**

-Cum Hercules consillum lyci audiret, Hercules revino lycum interfecit.
+Cum Hercules consillum lyci audiret, Hercules repedavit lycum interfecit.

 **I'm not sure what you're doing with these two sentences.
 Let's analyze the structure and look at this together.**

 Ob id factum horribile, Hercules punitus est a Junone.

-Mens Herculis a Junonem Hercules familiam interfecit.
+Anima Herculis a Junone capta est, ideoque familiam suam interfecit

 Posteā hic, hercules vixit noluit et is servitium dedit. **The verb *nolo* needs an infinitive to complete its idea ("he didn't want *to live*").**
 **What voice is the English verb in the sentence "He was given into slavery"?**